Reply to Comment on "Nonlinear quantum effects in electromagnetic radiation of a vortex electron" by A. Karnieli, R. Remez, I. Kaminer, et al: Introduction

-Unfortunately, the comment does not contain a justification as to why the wave zone is defined in this way.
-Below, we elucidate that the radiation formation width and the corresponding radius of the wave zone are also connected with \textit{the temporal coherence} of the radiation process.
+Despite not being directly relevant to the main topic of this discussion, below we further elucidate that the radiation formation width and the corresponding radius of the wave zone are also connected with \textit{the temporal coherence} of the radiation process.
 We provide the necessary quantitative estimates of a time interval during which the radiation is formed and argue that the wave zone is defined by the transverse coherence length only for radiation of a single electron, whereas a finite current of many electrons results in \textit{two-photon correlations}, which can contribute to the measurements for large statistics and which represent a source of systematic uncertainties.
 The authors of the experiment \cite{exp} and of the comment \cite{com} do not discuss the errors of their measurements and their one-particle theory is not applicable to account for these collective effects.

-Moreover, there are several other classical effects that have not been mentioned in Refs.\cite{exp, com} and that can also result in broadening of the azimuthal distributions, thus mimicking the quantum effect of the spatially localized charge.
+Furthermore, there are several other classical effects that have not been mentioned in Refs.\cite{exp, com} and that can also result in broadening of the azimuthal distributions, thus mimicking the quantum effect of the spatially localized charge.
 They include the role of the grating shape, of its material, and of the beam angular divergence.
 For Smith-Purcell radiation, these effects are known to be of secondary importance only for ultrarelativistic energies, $\beta = u/c \approx 1, \gamma = 1/\sqrt{1 - \beta^2} \gg 1$, but for parameters of Ref.\cite{exp}, $\beta \approx 0.7$, they can well lead to the observed broadening.

 Finally, we note that the claim that our results in \cite{PRA} “only hold for a certain experimental situation where the final state of the emitting electron is observed in coincidence with the emitted photon” is incorrect and is likely based on inattentive reading of our paper.
 We actually studied two scenarios: when the final electron is observed in coincidence with the final photon and when it is not detected at all.
+We further elucidate that the undetected final electron should be described as a plane wave with a definite momentum, \textit{as if it were in fact detected} by an ordinary plane-wave detector, because the plane-wave electron is completely delocalized in space and its momentum simply follows from the energy-momentum conservation law, provided that the final photon is detected with a certain frequency and the grating's recoil can be neglected.
+The situation here is somewhat analogous to that in the theory of neutrino oscillations in which the undetected neutrino is also described as a plane wave \cite{Akh}.